 With the ban the European Union joined the United States, Mexico and Croatia in prohibiting trade in products of commercial seal hunts.
 In 2011, the Customs Union of Russia, Kazakhstan and Belarus prohibited trade in harp seal fur and Switzerland introduced a similar ban in March 2017.

-Canada has treated public opinion with contempt and ignores both the worldwide please to end the barbaric seal hunt and the overwhelming evidence of the extreme and inherent cruelty involved.
+Canada has treated public opinion with contempt, ignoring worldwide pleas to end the barbaric seal hunt and the overwhelming evidence of the extreme and inherent cruelty involved.

 The EU is a huge step forward for seals but on its own this ban will not end the hunt.
 Only economic pressure can that, so this is why Respect for Animals are co-ordinating a boycott of Canada.